jakelangham/kestrel/README.md

 ## Testing ##

 The full test suite for Kestrel makes use of the Julia language.
-If you have this installed, it may be run by changing to the ./tests directory and issuing the command
+If you have this installed, it may be run via `make check`, or by  changing to the ./tests directory and issuing the command

 > `julia runall.jl`